-Real number system, sequences, limits, continuity, differentiation, the Riemann integral.
 Prerequisite: A grade of "C" or better in MATH 2023 and MATH 2103, or permission of the instructor.

-MATH 4113 History and Foundations of Mathematics

-Capstone course for mathematics and mathematics education majors.
+MATH 4113 History and Foundations of Mathematics Capstone course for mathematics and mathematics education majors.
 A discussion of key developments in the history of mathematics, as well as an emphasis on developing and synthesizing problem solving skills from number theory, combinatorics, and other areas of mathematics.
 Includes student presentations, written research, and a review of current mathematical literature.
-Prerequisite: senior standing, a grade of "C" or better in MATH 2023 and MATH 2103, or permission of the instructor.

-MATH 4123 Introduction to Complex Variables

-This course extends the concepts of calculus to the complex setting.
-Topics include complex numbers, analytic functions, elementary functions, differentiation, integration, series, residues and poles.
+Prerequisite: senior standing, a grade of "C" or better in MATH 2023 MATH 2103, or permission of the instructor.
+3, Fall MATH 4123 Introduction to Complex Variables This course extends the concepts of calculus to the complex setting.
+Topics include complex numbers, analytic functions, elementary functions, differentiation, integration, series, residue poles.
 Prerequisite: A grade of "C" or better in MATH 2023 and MATH 2103, or permission.

-MATH 4133 Introduction to Modern Algebra

-An axiomatic development of mathematical systems: groups, rings and fields, with examples.
+3, Fall, Even es and MATH 4133 Introduction to Modern Algebra 3, An axiomatic development of mathematical systems: groups, rings and fields, with examples.
 Prerequisite: A grade of "C" or better in MATH 2023 and MATH 2103, or permission.

-MATH 4183 Numerical Analysis/Computational Physics (PHYS 4183)

-Introduction to the numerical algorithms fundamental to mathematical and scientific computer work.
-Includes elementary discussion of error, polynomial interpolation, linear systems of equations, solutions of nonlinear equations, numerical solutions of ordinary differential equations, difference equations, and numerical integration.
-Prerequisites: A grade of "C" or better in MATH 2033 and MATH 3203; or permission.

-MATH 4329 Advanced Topics in Mathematics

-An advanced course in a selected area of Mathematics.
+Spring, Odd MATH 4183 Numerical Analysis/Computational Physics (PHYS 4183) 3, Introduction to the numerical algorithms fundamental to mathematical and scientific comput work.
+Includes elementary discussion of error, polynomial interpolation, linear systems of equations, solutions of nonlinear equations, numerical solutions of ordinary differential equa difference equations, and numerical integration.
+Prerequisites: A grade of "C" or better in MA 2033 and MATH 3203; or permission. tions, MATH 4329 Advanced Topics in Mathematics 1 to 4, 4 An advanced course in a selected area of Mathematics.
 Not for independent study.
-Prerequisite: junior standing.

-MATH 4409 Senior Mathematics Seminar

-This course is a review and synthesis of the undergraduate curriculum in mathematics including, but not limited to, calculus, algebra, and other foundational topics.
-This course will also focus on problem-solving, reviewing key tools and techniques from across the undergraduate mathematics experience.
-Students are required to take a major field test in mathematics and complete an exit interview with the Dean of the college.
-Prerequisites: A grade of "C" or better in MATH 4113, or concurrent enrollment, or permission of the instructor.

-MATH 4999 Independent Study in Mathematics

-Independent study for juniors and seniors with at least a B average in Mathematics.
-Prerequisites: approval of the dean and completion of a 4999 Independent Study form.
+Prerequisit junior standing.
+On Demand te: MATH 4409 Senior Mathematics Seminar 0 This course is a review and synthesis of the undergraduate curriculum in mathematics includ but not limited to, calculus, algebra, and other foundational topics.
+This course will also focu problem-solving, reviewing key tools and techniques from across the undergraduate mathem experience.
+Students are required to take a major field test in mathematics and complete an e interview with the Dean of the college.
+Prerequisites: A grade of "C" or better in MATH 4113 concurrent enrollment, or permission of the instructor. atics atit MATH 4999 Independent Study in Mathematics Independent study for juniors and seniors with at least a B average in Mathematics.
+Prerequis 1 to 4 sites: